WeirauchLab/COSMO/README.md

     docker run --rm -it cosmo cosmo --help docker run --rm -it cosmo cosmostats --help

-    # run tests on sample data included with repository, on 4 CPU cores
+[Podman][] will work equally well here.
+To run tests on sample data included with repository, on 4 CPU cores:

     docker run --rm -it -v .:/src cosmo make -j4 test

+    # or with Podman, assuming your local user ID is 1000
+    podman run --userns=keep-id --rm -it -v .:/src cosmo make -j4 test

+Podman runs containers without root privileges, with the container's `cosmo` user in a different namespace than the user on the host system, so you need to add `--userns=keep-id` to the `docker run` invocation, or else manually adjust permissions inside the container.[^fn2]

 If you're changing the code, make sure `make test` passes, or at least you can figure out the reason _why_ it didn't pass (explain this in your commit